ashishmgupta/blog/site/O365SecurityImplementation/docs/BlockMiscAzureServices.md

 </ul>
 Source : <a href="https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-conditional-access-cloud-apps">https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-conditional-access-cloud-apps</a> <br>

-Below is the conditional access policy which would restrict access to above services to all users except admins.
+Below is the PowerShell script to create the conditional access policy which would restrict access to above services to all users except admins.

 ```PowerShell
 # Connect to AzureAD and get current logged in user